tomruttle/app-manager/README.md

 ## Use Case

   * Your app has been built with a microservices architecture.
-  * You are using a tool like [compoxure](https://github.com/tes/compoxure) to split the page into fragments, which are rendered on disparate servers and compiled
   * Your front-end code has become sufficiently complex that it warrants splitting up and/or is isomorphically rendered
   * You wish to keep your app 'feeling' like an SPA
-  * You are able to split your scripts and fetch them from disparate servers using a tool like [async-define](https://github.com/tes/async-define)

 ## Concepts